openedx/edx-platform/docs/en_us/course_authors/source/running_course/discussions.rst

 Questions`.

 In addition to these visual cues, filters can help you find questions and discussions that need review.
-Above the list of posts, the **Show all** filter is selected by default.
+Above the list of posts on the **Discussion** page, the **Show all** filter is selected by default.
 You can also select:

 * **Unanswered**, to list only questions that do not yet have any responses marked as answers.